-How Does Selling, General and Administrative (SG&A) Fit into a P&L?
+How Selling, General, and Administrative Expenses Fit into Profit and Loss

 What Is SG&A?